Azure-Samples/managed-disk-dotnet-create-virtual-machine-using-custom-image/README.md

 extensions:
 - services: Compute
 - platforms: dotnet
+description: "Azure Compute sample for managing virtual machines.
 ---

-# Getting started with creating a virtual machine using a custom image #
+# Getting started with creating a virtual machine using a custom image

  Azure Compute sample for managing virtual machines -
   - Create an un-managed virtual machine from PIR image with data disks